-Allow plants to dry, with tops attached, in a well-ventilated location out of direct sun (e.g. on top of window screens in a carport or porch).
+Allow plants to dry, with tops attached, in a well-ventilated location out of direct sunlight (e.g. on top of window screens in a carport or porch).
 Cut off the tops after 7-14 days of drying (unless you intend to braid the plants).
-Gently rub off any remaining soil.
+Gently rub off any remaining soil and trim the roots.

 Cool (32°- 38°F), dry (65% RH) conditions are best